DeckOfPandas/innovationfund.github.io/_includes/faqs.md

 The institution applying must be a registered charity, community interest company, or non-dividend paying company limited by guarantee.
 This is a red-line condition for all applications.

+Other forms of nonprofit institution are not eligible for this particular call.

 #### Would you be prepared to part-fund a project?

 In principle, yes.
 You should be prepared to provide details of the additional funding and we would be unlikely to fund projects where your additional funding had not yet been secured.